XMLPULL V1 API is ...

 Next step is to set parser input:

-xpp.setInput ( new FileReader ( args [i] ) );
+xpp.setInput ( new FileReader ( args [i] ) );and now we can start parsing!

 Typical XMLPULL applicaition will repeatedly call next() function to retrieve next event, process event until the event is END_DOCUMENT: